is-a-dev/team-docs/pr-merged.md

 Just follow the steps below and you can start using your domain!

 #### GitHub Pages
-- Go to your GitHub repository that you use for your is-a.dev domain
+- Go to your GitHub repository that you use for your is-a.dev domain.
-- Click on the Settings tab
+- Click on the Settings tab.
-- Click on the Pages link in the sidebar
+- Click on the Pages link in the sidebar.
 - In the custom domain option, enter the domain you registered.
-- Check the `Enforce HTTPS` checkbox
+- Check the `Enforce HTTPS` checkbox.
-- Give your domain some time (~24 hours) for the changes to propagate
+- Give your domain some time (~24 hours) for the changes to propagate.
 - Enjoy your domain!

 #### Server Owners